bob-606/5.easa.fi/README.md

 ## 129. Which of the following options is likely to produce large induced drag?
-Which of the following options is likely to produce large induced drag?
 - Large aspect ratio
 - Tapered wings
 - ***Small aspect ratio***